tammara2/Software-Studio-Project/README.md

 - ReactJS frontend with live data API integration

 - Python data visualization system that generates graphs and images from stored objects

+# How to Update With Waste Data

+## Take the waste data (Quarterly but ideally monthly) and turn it into CSV format.

+  Upload the CSV into the file base and take the python script to take the data from the csv.

+  Update the monthly value and yearly value to the appropriate filenames.

+## Python Script

+  The python handles calculation of monthly/yearly averages, all one needs to do is convert waste data into a csv.

+With this, the graph will continuously upload Waste data, as the csv updates, and the numbers will update accordingly.

 ## Future Features and Goals